Paul Gertner

-Paul Gertner is an American close-up magician from Pittsburgh.
+Paul Gertner (born 1953) is an American close-up magician from Pittsburgh.
 He is best known in the magic world for his Steel and Silver book and set of DVDs.

 Magic career

 Paul Gertner's interest in magic began as a child, borrowing library books on the subject.
 He claims his interest in magic began with his father, who created "magical" home movies using special effects and an 8 mm video camera.

 When he was sixteen, Gertner worked nights at the Forks Hotel in Buffalo, New York, learning a great deal about how to interact with an audience and the psychological side of performing.
 His mentor there was the Forks' owner, legendary bar magician Eddie Fechter.

 From the mid-1970s on, Gertner performed mostly corporate gigs and trade shows, and has worked for a variety of companies, including IBM, NASA, GlaxoSmithKline, and US Steel.

 Paul Gertner has appeared on The Tonight Show Starring Johnny Carson three times, and was a guest on episode 1437 of Mister Rogers' Neighborhood.
 He has also appeared on Penn & Teller: Fool Us five times—a first for the show—and successfully fooled the hosts twice.
 He has a wife named Kathryn and a daughter and a son named Beth and Bill.
 He also has four granddaughters.